 I should also emphasize that if your roof space is not suitable for solar panels, you can install a ground-mount solar system or a solar carport, as well as a variety of other options.

-Ground mounted solar panels are a great renewable energy option for those who have enough open space on their property to install them.
+Ground mounted solar panels, or free standing solar panels, are a great renewable energy option for those who have enough open space on their property to install them.
 They offer the potential to produce more energy than rooftop solar panels, and are easier to access for maintenance.
 However, they can be more expensive than other options and require a building permit in some cases.
 A ground mounted system should be installed by a professional solar installer to ensure they are installed correctly.
 The team at Skyline Solar have been installing solar panels for decades and would be happy to assist.
 If you have the space and budget for a ground-mounted system, it may be the right choice for your home.